Lake Hollywood Reservoir Walking Trail

 Hollywood Reservoir (Lake Hollywood) is circled by a paved service road that walkers, joggers, and bikers can use to get lakeside exercise with Hollywood views.
 The reservoir is located in the hills west of Griffith Park below Cahuenga Peak and Mount Lee (whose summit is world famous for the large white letters that spell HOLLYWOOD).
-There are numerous views of the Hollywood Sign on the 3.5-mile loop around Hollywood Reservoir (with 100 feet of easy elevation gain).
+There are numerous views of the Hollywood Sign on the 3.5-mile loop around Hollywood Reservoir (with 50 feet of easy elevation change).
 Unfortunately, most views of the reservoir come through chain-link fences that separate the trail from the water everywhere except Mulholland Dam, which offers clear, classic views across the lake toward the Hollywood Sign.

 You can begin hiking around Hollywood Reservoir from a few places.
 This description sets out from the northwest side of the lake where roadside parking on Lake Hollywood Drive is the most abundant (just down the road from where you would park to hike to Cahuenga Peak).
 Pass through an imposing looking entry fence labeled Gate 2.
 On the other side, find a water fountain and a map of the lake with its public access hours and rules.
 The Los Angeles Department of Water and Power (LADWP) uses Hollywood Reservoir as an emergency water source, and you may see their vehicles along Lake Hollywood Reservoir Walking Trail.